wso2-attic/ballerina-integrator/README.md

 ```

-- Here we have used `@kubernetes:Deployment` to specify the docker image name which will be created as part of building this service.
+Here you have used `@kubernetes:Deployment` to specify the Docker image name that will be created as part of building this service.

-- We have also specified `@kubernetes:Service` so that it will create a Kubernetes service which will expose the Ballerina service that is running on a Pod.
+You have also specified `@kubernetes:Service` so that it creates a Kubernetes service that exposes the Ballerina service that is running on a Pod.

-- In addition we have used `@kubernetes:Ingress` which is the external interface to access your service (with path `/` and host name `ballerina.guides.io`)
+Additionally, you have used `@kubernetes:Ingress` which is the external interface to access your service (with path `/` and host name `ballerina.guides.io`).

-- Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-This will also create the corresponding docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.
+Now you can build a Ballerina executable archive (.balx) of the service that you developed above using the following command.
+This will also create the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.

 ```
    $ ballerina build company_recruitment_agency_service